To Footer

 Introduction to Inclusive Education

 Presents the types of exceptionalities that occur in the development of children with an emphasis on state and federal laws that impact services.
-Introduces assessment, referral processes and sources, education plans, family service plans, center-based and home-based care, adaptations and assistive technology, and ethical considerations.
+Introduces assessment, referral processes and sources, education plans, family service plans, center-based and home-based care, assistive technology, and ethical considerations.
+Presents strategies for adapting curriculum, environment, and programming in inclusive settings for children birth to age eight.
 This course requires ten (10) hours of field experience.
-Lecture 3 credits (45 contact hours).
+Lecture: 3 credits (45 contact hours).

 Pre-requisite: IEC 180 or permission of the IECE program coordinator.